elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is any monikette string, compile the routine reference given the rider (monikette string); repeat.`

-`abort with "'_" then the rider's token then "' is not valid in an employ statement._" and the rider.`
+`abort with "'" then the rider's token then "' is not valid in an employ statement." and the rider.`

 `To compile a routine reference given a rider (decide):`

 `Move the rider (compiler rules).`

-`If the rider's token is not "if", abort with "We always say DECIDE IF, not DECIDE and then '_" then the rider's token then "'._" and the rider; exit.`
+`If the rider's token is not "if", abort with "We always say DECIDE IF, not DECIDE and then '" then the rider's token then "'." and the rider; exit.`

 `Move the rider (compiler rules).`